Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Embedded into the bracelect’s face, in addition to a single rubber coated button, are 20 LED lights which indicate how close you are to achieving your daily Fuel goal.
 There are also 100 white LEDs that spell out your total steps taken, calories burned and your Fuel number for the day.
 By design, and logically I might add, the information resets everyday at 12am since the goals are designed around a single day.
+If you’d rather go with a watch, take a look at our Garmin Forerunner 210 GPS review instead.

 To get the Fuelband up and running I simply had to plug it into my computer.
 Unlike many of today’s smartphone and similar products, the Fuelband doesn’t use a micro or mini USB port.
 Instead the clasp doubles a USB plug, though Nike includes a cord for those using a desktop or aren’t comfortable plugging the band directly into their computer’s USB port.
 Once plugged in, you’ll need to head to Nikeplus.com/setup where you’ll be prompted to download the accompanying software.
 Once installed you’ll be walked through a quick setup process where upon you’ll enter your age, height, weight as well as your desired daily Fuel goal.
 Don’t worry, you can later customize the Fuel number to whatever you’d like, but Nike offers three presets: 2000 (normal), 3000 (active day) and 5000 (high-energy day).
 If you’ve got a Nike account you can login immediately or sign up.
 After that, you’ll just need to just charge your Fuelband to full, which takes about 3-4 hours, and you’ll be off and exercising.